CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ![Figure-8b](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-options-3.png "Figure-8b"){.coalaweb-docs}

-<span class="info" markdown="1">Note: CoalaWeb Traffic does not block visitors from your site only from being counted by the Traffic system.</span>
+<div class="uk-alert" markdown="1">Note: CoalaWeb Traffic does not block visitors from your site only from being counted by the Traffic system.</div>

 **Use Project Honeypot**